Skip to content

 image_operations object optional

-Enable AI image generation capabilities.
-When enabled, the model can generate images using DALL-E 2, DALL-E 3, or GPT-Image-1.
+Enable AI image generation and editing capabilities.
+When enabled, the model can generate and edit images; the underlying image engine is selected automatically by Aitronos.
 Learn more

 Show properties